 First off, it’s essential for visitors to at least understand a few principles of Buddhism (in general), as this philosophy informs much of the Bhutanese way of life, the character of its people, and, of course, the laws and customs.
 (Here’s our quick primer on Bhutanese Buddhism).
-While freedom of religion is allowed here, most Bhutanese are Buddhists.
+Most Bhutanese are Buddhists.
 (They are also the famed country who introduced the concept of ‘gross national happiness‘ to the world).

 This tiny country, sandwiched between two of the largest, most populous countries in the world—India and China—finds itself at an interesting place in time, with the increasing (and some might say, inevitable) creep of globalization.
 It’s worth noting that Bhutan’s independence has remained intact since its founding; the territory has never been colonized in its history—remarkable, given the political heft of its closest neighbours.
-Set on the ancient Silk Road between Tibet, India and Southeast Asia, Bhutan, after a civil war in the 19thC, was able to establish diplomatic relations with the British Empire, and form a strategic relationship with India during the rise of Chinese communism.
+Set on an offshoot of the ancient Silk Road between Tibet, India and Southeast Asia, Bhutan established trading (across the Himalayas, no less) with Bengal, Tibet and China.
+Following a civil war in the 19thC, was able to establish diplomatic relations with the British Empire, and form a strategic relationship with India during the rise of Chinese communism.

 Here’s where your Buddhism 101 will come in handy: the young monarch Jigme Khesar Namgyel Wangchuck, has stated that “the problems facing the world today…challenge all of us equally.
 And the solutions to these challenges must come from a real sense of concern and care for others, for all sentient beings and, for future generations.
 We must care about what happens to this earth.”

 As Buddhists all practice compassion and kindness towards all living things, it goes without saying that preservation of the environment is a priority that supports this attitude.